By Lee C. Camp | Amazon.com | 192 pages

 Published in March of 2020

 SUMMARY: Hope in Jesus.
 Trust in Jesus.
-Most Christians would unequivocally agree that those two statements are an important part of being a Christ follower.
-Therefore it is sobering that a large part of Scandalous Witness takes aim at patriotism being conflated as a Christian orthodox principle.
+Faith in Jesus.
+Most Christians would unequivocally agree that those three statements are an important part of being a Christ follower.
+Therefore it is sobering that Lee Camp spends a large part of Scandalous Witness taking aim at patriotism being conflated as a Christian orthodox principle.

 Practically, this means living in the world with hope and purpose because as Christians we know the meaning, direction, and end of history.
 God’s kingdom has broke into the world.
 We are called to help and advocate for the poor and the vulnerable.
 We are called to be political, but never partisan.